High Rent in Florida: Why are Rent Prices on The Rise?

 A rent increase does not automatically change the security deposit.
 However, landlords may ask for more money to match the higher rent.

-The new lease agreement must state the new rent amount and any changes to the amount of the deposit.
+The new lease agreement or rental agreement must state the new rent amount and any changes to the amount of the deposit.

 This ensures transparency, maintains a positive landlord-tenant relationship, and follows Florida laws.